kawu/hhu-dl-materials-2020/tensors/README.md

 ## Tensor Operations

-Below you can find a list of basic tensor operations that are sufficient to build a large variety of different architectures (for example, a feed-forward network).
+Below you can find a list of basic tensor operations should be sufficient to build a large variety of different architectures (for example, a feed-forward network).

 ### Basic element-wise operations

 You can use the basic arithmetic operations on tensors: `+`, `-`, `*`, `/`.
-They all work element-wise, i.e, the arguments have to have exactly the same shape.
+They all work element-wise, i.e, the arguments should have exactly the same shape.
 ```python
 # For one element tensors, this is pretty natural